 17. Annual Learning Stipends

 Many employees wish to upskill themselves through a myriad of online courses and learning resources.
-One of the most prevailing remote employee perks is an annual learning stipend which is unlocked as a reimbursement to course(s) completed.
-Many organizations also offer to reimburse college fees in the events when the remote employee completes a specific tenure with the organization.
+One of the most prevailing remote employee perks is an annual learning stipend which is unlocked as a reimbursement to the course(s) completed.
+Many organizations also offer to reimburse college fees in the event that the remote employee completes a specific tenure with the organization.